Valeriucoding/CatMed/README.md

 ## About

+#### Inspiration

+A friend of mine who is a doctor asked me to make an app that would help him keep track of medicine using categories of different types.
+So that's how the project started.

+#### What it does

 This project is all about organizing information related to medicines, diseases, and the body parts they affect.
 You can create medicines in the system and link them to different organs or categorize them by the types of conditions they treat.